 The moviemakers must get it right from good stories, scriptwriting, casting, directing, production, pre-production, postproduction, editing, promotion, and such things.
 One missed step can undo the entire process.

-Real estate content writing almost goes through the same process.
+Real estate content writing is the same.
 Every step is important.
 If you did not look for the pain points, you would have to write about tired topics.
 If you don’t find your angle, it will be hard to bring something worthwhile to the industry.

 Your real estate writer should have everything before writing.
 Hiring a writing team is better than trusting the process to one individual.
 The individual will have one angle to the topic.
 A team will leverage the synergy of different approaches and methods to come up with a perfect product.